-One important thing that kids learn while in preschool or Pre-K is how to spell and write their name.
+One important thing that kids learn while in preschool or kindergarten is how to spell and write their name.
 So I wanted to come up with an easy way for teachers and parents to practice this important skill with their kids.

 I made this very popular name search printable, but I wanted to make another printable that would help kids learn to write their name too.

 That’s why I made these editable name tracing printable worksheets that are effective and engaging for kids.

 My kids are loving them, so I hope the kids in your life will too!

 Using the Name Practice Worksheets

 Affiliate links below.

 - Name printable sheets (link to download at bottom of post)

 - Write and wipe pockets